 - Up-to-date NTS methodologies, techniques and technologies

 - A real-life environment with practical exercises, scenarios and role playing to put the methods and techniques to test

 - A platform to raise questions and exchange views and good practices on NTS

-This training course is aimed at mid-level and senior managers looking to expand their knowledge, to learn more about operational efficiency and to explore best practices.
+This training course is aimed at mid-level Operations personnel looking to expand their knowledge, learn more about operational efficiency and explore best practices.

 The number of participants is limited to 20.
-Preference will be given to individuals charged with the management and conduct of field–based surveys, or involved in training personnel for NTS.
+Preference will be given to individuals charged with the management and conduct of field–based survey.
 The GICHD will seek to ensure gender and diversity-balanced participation.